ePages-de/epages-devportal/_posts/2016/2016-06-01-working-as-a-software-developer-at-epages.md

 ### How did you get to know ePages?

 When looking for jobs on the internet, I came across a job ad for a Java Developer position at ePages.
-I applied for the job and had a Skype interview with Mario Rieß, the Senior Vice President of R&D, where we talked about some general topics.
+I applied for the job and had a Skype interview with Mario Rieß, the Senior Vice President of R&amp;D, where we talked about some general topics.
 I was then invited for a personal interview, during which I was also asked to solve a specific coding challenge related to Java and MySQL.

 In the interview, I found out that I would have to code in PERL 😉.